My NEW YEAR’s RESOLUTION is RECONCILIATION

 We can teach our children about reconciliation by educating them about this painful HISTORY and by helping them to understand that this must NEVER EVER happen again, not in Canada, not anywhere.
 We can also help them to make friends with and really get to know indigenous people in their class, in a community program, by attending indigenous-run events, like Ottawa’s annual Indigenous Festival in June, by organizing campaigns in schools advocating for ALL indigenous communities to have access to SAFE drinking water, by looking at and using the resources available online by the TRC and the National Centre for Truth and Reconciliation.

 We can help our children to value indigenous people and cultures by valuing it first ourselves.
 This means learning about it ourselves and getting our children to know and honour the history of First Nations, Inuit and Métis people.
-For example, at the event I facilitated, I learnt that Indigenous and Mikmaq people in the East Coast have a long history of living, working and even marrying into each other’s families.
+For example, at the event I facilitated, I learnt that African-Canadians and Mikmaq people in the East Coast have a long history of living, working and even marrying into each other’s families.
 And in the West Coast, Indigenous and Chinese-Canadians have a history of working together.
 Many Chinese Canadians who came to work on building the railroad were tended to by indigenous healers when they fell sick.
 Did you know that?
 Some indigenous people actually passed as CHINESE Canadians in the 1950’s in order to access the right to vote since Chinese people gained the right to vote before indigenous people.
 Did you know that?
 I also learnt about the blanket exercise – a popular education tool being used by organizations such as KAIROS to improve knowledge and empathy around the history of indigenous rights in Canada.

 After the discussion and further reflection, I realized that I have so much more to do on my end to make the TRC’s calls to action a reality in my life.
 Speaking of education….my kids love books and I have exposed them to many indigenous stories written by indigenous authors.
 I have also made it a tradition to take them to the annual Pow Wow at Vincent Massey Park in Ottawa during the Indigenous Festival in June.
 Still, they don’t have any close indigenous friends or acquaintances even though we live next to a community with the highest percentage of Inuit people outside of the North.
 So, that has to change.